Preadolescence: Development of sexual orientation

 During preadolescence (early adolescence), individuals may become more preoccupied with body image and privacy, corresponding to physical changes seen during adrenarche and puberty.
 Early adolescents may become aware of their sexuality for the first time, and experience attraction towards others.
-Homosexual and heterosexual experimentation is not uncommon, although it is important to note that many teens who eventually identify as LGBT do not always do so during adolescence.
+Homosexual and heterosexual experimentation is not uncommon, although many teens who eventually identify as LGBT do not always do so during adolescence.
 On average, gay, lesbian, and bisexual individuals report experiencing same-sex attraction in early adolescence, at age 12.
 About 4 in 10 gay men, and 2 in 10 lesbian women report experiencing same-sex attraction before age 10.
 For individuals who begin to experience same-sex attraction, familial support and acceptance consistently predicts positive outcomes.
 Parents and guardians can support preadolescents, regardless of sexual orientation, by having honest conversations about sex.
 Specifically, parents can talk and listen in a way that invites preadolescents to have an open discussion about sexual orientation.